- Describe the outdoor space as a learning environment.

 - Mulch that is spread too thin

 - Surfaces that are too hot or cold for children to touch safely

 - Natural objects that might cause harm (sharp rocks, stumps, roots, branches)

-- Unsafe insects (anthills, beehives, wasp nests)
+- Unsafe insects (anthills, beehives, wasp nests) or plants

-- Ditches, holes, wells and traps
+- Ditches, holes, wells, and traps

 - Exposed power lines or utility equipment

 Remember to check the temperature of play surfaces.
 Metal or plastic slides, benches, and poured concrete surfaces can get very hot and very cold.
 Inspect surfaces for cracks caused by temperature changes or water damage.

 You should begin each day by carefully inspecting your outdoor play area, using the safety checklist provided by your program or the one in the Safe Environments course.
 Talk about any concerns or questions with a trainer, coach, or administrator.

 Carefully design outdoor learning areas to support a full range of children’s play and activities.
 You can create interest areas, just as you do for your indoor spaces.
 For preschool, these areas might include sand, water, wheeled toys, games, construction, woodworking, quiet activities, science, and nature.
 Outdoor learning environments should be designed with the same intentionality as indoor learning environments.
 They should inspire and motivate, and they must accommodate the needs of all learners.